22th of January 2019

 - Yield Relative to CCN-51: 3-4x less productive

 "Complejo Nacional" cultivars are a class of relatively higher-yield clones and hybrids that INIAP created by breeding heirloom Nacional cacao trees with specific cultivars from various other varieties.
 The first of these cultivars were released to the public in 1978, and more continue to be developed today.
 Some of the more successful cultivars include EET-96, EET-103, EET-515, EET 575, EET-800, and EET-801.
 The genetic composition of these trees has a wide range; for the most part, the Nacional genotype is the dominant minority.
 The cacao produced by these trees is still rightfully classified as “fine flavour,” a designation reserved for only the top 5% of global cacao production, but it falls short of “heirloom” designation.
-According to a study by representative from the European Union, Complejo Nacional cultivars currently represent 25% of Ecuador’s cacao production, although they’re rapidly losing ground to CCN-51.
+According to a study by representatives from the European Union, Complejo Nacional cultivars currently represent 25% of Ecuador’s cacao production, although they’re rapidly losing ground to CCN-51.
 “Complejo Nacional” is the term used within Ecuador to describe this class of cacao.

 - Designations: Fine Flavour